FileWave Anywhere Help Menus

 How

-- The file uploads WILL recover from a temporary network interruption
+- The upload can recover from a temporary network interruption.

-Once the payload is uploaded, you can perform simple payload manipulation, like removing or replacing a file and setting installer properties:
+After the Payload uploads, you can make simple changes such as removing or replacing a file and setting installer properties:

 View - Reports